cabforum/servercert/docs/EVG.md

 ## 6.8  Time-stamping
 # 7. CERTIFICATE, CRL, AND OCSP PROFILES
 ## 7.1  Certificate profile
+This section sets forth minimum requirements for the content of the EV Certificate as they relate to the identity of the CA and the Subject of the EV Certificate.

 ### 7.1.1  Version number(s)
 ### 7.1.2  Certificate extensions
 The extensions listed in [Section 9.8](#98-certificate-extensions) are recommended for maximum interoperability between certificates and browsers / applications, but are not mandatory on the CAs except where indicated as “Required”.
 CAs may use other extensions that are not listed in [Section 9.8](#98-certificate-extensions), but are encouraged to add them to this section by ballot from time to time to help increase extension standardization across the industry.